Teja Singh (preacher)

-Teja Singh (14 May 1877 – debated) was a Sikh scholar, teacher, author, and preacher.
+Teja Singh (14 May 1877 – 1965/1967) was a Sikh scholar, teacher, author, and preacher.
 (Note: His personal name is alternatively spelt as 'Tejah'.)
 He was a Cambridge and Columbia University-educated humanitarian, intellectual, and Sikh community leader.
 He became a role model and trailblazer for the Sikh community due to his Western-education and knowledge in the Sikh religion.
 Teja Singh was reportedly treated like a “veritable demigod” by his co-religionists.

 Biography

 India

 Teja Singh was born on 14 May 1877 to a Mehta Khatri family at Balowali, Gujranwala District, Punjab (now in Pakistan) to parents Ralia Singh and Sada Kaur (renamed Ram Kaur after she underwent the Pahul).